 During guided tours and workshops at the Britzer Weinkultur, visitors learn more about historical and current viticulture in Berlin.
 On site it is shown how wine is made from grapes.
 The Acolon (red wine) and Ortega (white wine) varieties thrive particularly well in the Berlin region today and produce wines of appealing quality.

-In 2002, the tradition of winegrowing was revived in the Britz district of Neukölln.
+Back in 2002, the tradition of winegrowing was revived in the Britz district of Neukölln.
 The first documented reference to wine growing in the region dates back to 1173, and monks were already cultivating wine here in the Middle Ages.
 Due to the decline of the monasteries and a so-called "Little Ice Age", this tradition was almost forgotten.
-Only some Berlin street names such as Weinmeisterhornweg or Weinbergweg remind us of this time.
+Only a few Berlin street names, such as Weinmeisterhornweg or Weinbergweg, still reminded us of the winegrowing in

 - Guided tours